ratingrecipes/ratingrecipes/android/README.md

     }

 ### Configure Firebase
+#### Step 1: Add Remote Config values
 You will need to configure Firebase Remote Config with two values:

-`rr_recipe_id` - String - default value empty string - identify locations in the app that use the SDK `rr_enable_in_app_rating` - Boolean - default value false -  false shows sentiment prompt, true shows in-app rating
+`rr_recipe_id` - String - default value empty string - identify locations in the app that use the SDK

+`rr_enable_in_app_rating` - Boolean - default value false -  false shows sentiment prompt, true shows in-app rating

 <img width="791" alt="initial-config" src="https://user-images.githubusercontent.com/140911/161319896-31379c76-3b82-4ba3-9d6f-3c4f45e74a8f.png">

 https://user-images.githubusercontent.com/140911/161320810-d4494416-81e1-44c5-b6cd-cfdcd0327405.mov

+#### Step 2: Sentiment prompt Personalization
-You can then take advantage of Firebase's [Remote Config Personalization](https://firebase.google.com/docs/remote-config/personalization) feature.
+You can now take advantage of Firebase's [Remote Config Personalization](https://firebase.google.com/docs/remote-config/personalization) feature.
 This will automatically identify the best place for different users in your app to rate.

 We recommend showing the sentiment prompt to a small percentage of your users.

 But the exact value depends on your user base size and how easily users reach the rating locations.

 You can set the objective to the positive sentiment button click (`rr_sentiment_prompt_positive`).

 <img width="792" alt="sentiment-config" src="https://user-images.githubusercontent.com/140911/161320011-b51d4445-ed55-46fd-9e1b-cc29eb7c4c3c.png">

 https://user-images.githubusercontent.com/140911/161320769-c7a2804a-3ab6-4e9d-a6ef-9019bd01d5e7.mov

+#### Step 3: Switch to in-app rating
 You can then monitor the Remote Config Personalization results to see which locations are ideal.

 Once you feel Personalization has identified the happiest locations for users, you can now switch off the sentiment prompt and enable in-app rating.

 <img width="786" alt="final-config" src="https://user-images.githubusercontent.com/140911/161320003-dcdca2e3-c7e1-4662-9e9a-97e75a612ee2.png">